 You can view this information on the ‘List All Nags’ screen:

-The audit trail keeps track of every email and Nag sent by the CLMS.
+The audit trail keeps track of every email and Nag sent by the LMS.
 It is enables administrators to keep track of actions by other administrators; evidence course completions to regulators; and access an historical record when needed.

 Previously the audit trail for the entire firm was stored in one long list.
 However, many times this record needs to be accessed in the context of a particular user.
 We have now redesigned the audit trail so it appears as a tab on each user’s record.